rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

      92:  ['marb', 'saar', 'tri'] , credibility : 0.067
      93:  ['mnh', 'mu', 'stu'] , credibility : 0.133

 Here we observe indeed 93 such outranking circuits, like: *Berlin Humboldt* >= *Konstanz* >= *München* >= *Berlin Humboldt* (see :numref:`chordlessCircuits` circuit 29 above).
-With the *Copeland* ranking rule, they appear in fact respectively at rank 8, 3 and 5 (see (:numref:`ninetiledHeatmap`).
+In the *Copeland* ranking (see :numref:`ninetiledHeatmap`), they appear in fact respectively at rank 10, 4 and 6.

-The occurrence of so many outranking circuits makes any *forced* linear ranking doubtful, independently of the specific ranking rule we might apply.
-To check the quality of the previous rating-by-ranking result, we shall now compute a direct quantiles sorting of the enrollment quality scores without using any ranking rule (see tutorial on rating with incommensurable criteria).
+The occurrence of so many outranking circuits, now, makes any *forced* linear ranking doubtful, independently of the specific ranking rule we might apply.
+To check the quality of the previous rating-by-ranking result, we shall therefore compute a direct sorting into quantiles of the enrolment quality scores, without using any ranking rule (see tutorial on :ref:`rating with incommensurable criteria <QuantilesRating-Tutorial-label>`).

 Rating-by-sorting
 .................

-For this *rating-by-sorting* approach we are using the :py:class:`sortingDigrahs.QuantilesSortingDigraph` constructor.
+For this *rating-by-sorting* approach we are going to use the :py:class:`sortingDigrahs.QuantilesSortingDigraph` constructor.

 .. code-block:: pycon
    :name: nineTilesSorting